andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 Out of the box, the **RichTextArea** control provides support for a number of common use cases:

-- a simple editor similar to WordPad or TextEdit level, suitable for note taking or message editing
+- a simple editor similar to MS WordPad or macOS TextEdit, suitable for note taking or message editing
 - read-only presentation of rich text information (help pages, documentation, etc.)
 - a code editor with syntax highlighting
 - an editor which combines rich text with interactive content, such as a code notebook